-Meanwhile, whisk the eggs, egg yolk, and sugar together until thick and pale.
+To a large bowl, add the eggs, egg yolk, and sugar - whisk together until thick and pale.
 Add the cornstarch, flour and salt, and whisk again to combine.

-Once the milk is hot and just about to simmer, pour a fourth of the milk into the egg batter and whisk vigorously to combine.
-This will help temper your eggs so that they don't curdle later when combined with the hot milk.
+Slowly stream the hot milk into the egg batter in batches, whisking vigorously as you do.
+This will help temper your eggs so that they don't curdle into scrambled eggs!

-Slowly pour the entire egg mixture into the saucepan with the hot milk, whisking vigorously as you do.
-Continue to heat this mixture over medium-low heat, stirring the mixture the entire time.
-After about 7 to 10 minutes, you should see the cream really thicken up into a gelatin/pudding-like consistency.
+Slowly pour the entire pastry cream batter into a clean, dry saucepan.
+Warm this mixture over medium-low heat, whisking the mixture the entire time.
+After about 5 minutes, you should see the cream really thicken up into a pudding-like consistency.
 This happens in the matter of a moment, so be careful and watchful of your pastry cream.

 Place a sheet of plastic wrap directly onto the pastry cream to prevent a filmy layer from forming.
 Refrigerate the pastry cream until chilled.
 After it's chilled, if you feel like it's thickened up too much, you can stream in a little bit of milk and whisk to thin out the consistency a bit.

 Add in the flour and stir to combine.
-Place the saucepan back onto the stove, and over medium-low heat, stir the dough until it forms a wet sand-like appearance and clumps together.
+Over medium-low heat, stir the dough until it forms a wet sand-like appearance and clumps together.
 Continue stirring the dough in the saucepan for another minute to help get rid of some of the moisture in the dough.